Robo-MD/Robo-MD-RSS.github.io/README.md

-# RoboFail: Analyzing Failures in Robot Learning Policies
+# From Mystery to Mastery: Failure Diagnosis for Improving Manipulation Policies

-RoboFail is a deep reinforcement learning-based framework designed to identify failure modes in robotic manipulation policies.
+We introduce RoboMD a deep reinforcement learning-based framework designed to identify failure modes in robotic manipulation policies.
 By simulating diverse conditions and quantifying failure probabilities, RoboFail provides insights into model robustness and adaptability.

 ## Installation